Last Updated on June 23, 2023 by Tim Wells

-Sometimes, the reason why your Google TV remote isn’t working is the Chromecast itself.
+Sometimes, your Google TV remote isn’t working because of the Chromecast itself.

 Step 2: Remove and Replace Batteries

-Replacing the batteries usually fixes most issues quickly.
+Usually, replacing the batteries fixes most issues quickly.

 Additionally, leave the batteries out for about 30 seconds.
 That lets the capacitors discharge any remaining electricity and completely shut down.

 Then, when you insert the new set of batteries, it’s like starting with a clean slate.